Increase Charitable Donations With These 5 Words

 “You can make a difference by creating a fundraising page.”

-If you want someone to do something for you, it helps to offer them a reason—even if it’s not a very good reason.
+If you want someone to do something for you, it helps to offer them a reason—even if it’s an obvious reason.

-That’s what researcher Ellen Langer found when she ran an experiment asking people waiting for a Xerox machine if they would allow the researcher to go first.
+In 1978, researcher Ellen Langer ran an experiment asking people waiting for a copy machine if they would allow the researcher to go first.
 In the control experiment, the researcher simply said, “Excuse me, I have five pages.
 May I use the Xerox machine?”
-When not given a reason, 60 percent of people complied.
+When not given a reason, 60% of people complied.

 The researchers then rephrased the question by asking, “May I use the Xerox machine because I’m in a rush?”
-With this phrasing, 94 percent of subjects complied.
+With this phrasing, 94% of subjects complied.

-Fortunately, you already have a good reason for the request you’re making and can use it in your call-to-action.
-Try to incorporate the word “because” and a reason to give into your appeal.
-This reminds the audience that their donation serves a purpose.
+Fortunately, you already have a good reason for the request you’re making and can use it in your CTA.
+Try to incorporate the word “because” along with a simplified reason into your appeal to remind your audience that their donation serves a great purpose.

-“Donate to the our early education programs because learning can’t wait.”
+“Donate to our early education programs because learning can’t wait.”